Media

 FOR JUTARNJI PROGRAM RTS

-How much does the so-called brain drain cost us?
+How much does the so-called Brain Drain Cost us?

 Educating one person from preschool to completed higher education costs on average more than €34,000, depending on the chosen high school and university.